-Luis Fernandes is a school principal with a passion for education and technology.
-As a teacher (1991) and school principal since 1997, Luis has had the opportunity to lead several projects integrating innovation and ICT for students and teachers in schools.
+Luis Fernandes is the Director of a Teacher Training Centre with a passion for education and technology.
+As a teacher (1991), a school principal (1997-2019) and a Director of a Teacher Training Centre (2019-), Luis has led several projects integrating innovation and ICT for students and teachers in schools.
 These have been awarded local and internationally, including formal recognition from Microsoft of the Freixo School Cluster as an innovative school (2012-2016).
 Luis is a qualified teacher and also has two Masters degrees in Curriculum Development and School Administration.
 He is a certified teacher trainer and regularly speaks at conferences and workshops.
 He is also a member of a range of advisory boards and working groups focusing on the use of technology in education.

 Anne Gilleran works as a senior adviser and pedagogical manager for the eTwinning Central Support Service.
 She is the Head of the eTwinning Pedagogical Advisory Group and responsible for all centrally organized eTwinning professional development activities.
 Anne has considerable experience in European educational projects with a particular specialization in professional development and training of teachers.
 Previously she was working as a school leader in Ireland.